 - Aggressive credit inquiries will not only drop credit scores but will also create a red flag to potential creditors

 Creditors will look at too many inquiries as a credit risk that the person applying for credit can become overextended and pose a high credit risk, thereby, denying the credit request.

 For those with no credit and no credit scores, this can pose a problem also.

 - Having no credit or credit scores can similar to having bad credit because creditors will not extend credit to those with no credit or payment history

 - Everyone should start establishing their credit as soon as possible

 - The best way to establish new credit or re-establish bad credit is by getting three secured credit cards with a minimum of a $500 credit limit

 Having a diversified credit profile is important.
-By diversity, we mean not just credit cards but credit cards, auto loan, installment loans, mortgage loans, etc. Diversity of credit account 10% of overall credit score.
+By diversity, we mean not just credit cards but credit cards, auto loans, installment loans, mortgage loans, etc. Diversity of credit account 10% of overall credit score.

-Borrowers who need to qualify for FHA Loans with a direct lender with no lender overlays on FHA Loans and Conventional Loans, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Borrowers who need to qualify for FHA Loans with a direct lender with no lender overlays on FHA Loans and Conventional Loans, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at email@example.com.
-Over 75% of our borrowers are folks who either gotten a last minute loan denial or are stressing during their mortgage process.
+Over 75% of our borrowers are folks who either gotten a last-minute loan denial or are stressing during their mortgage process.
 We have no lender overlays on FHA Loans, VA Loans, USDA Loans, and Conventional Loans.
 We are available 7 days a week, evenings, weekends, and holidays.